juliebro/orca-sightings-api/docs/tutorials/start-service.md

 nav_order: 3
 ---

-## Start the Orca Sightings service
 # Start the Orca Sightings service

 To start the Orca Sightings service:

-1. Open a terminal window and `cd` to the location of the `json-server` application.
+1. Open a terminal window and `cd` to the location of the `json-server` app.

 2. Start the service by typing `json-server orca-sightings-db.json`.
-The service starts and lists some information to indicate it's running.
+The service starts and lists some information to show it's running.

    ```shell
    user@macbookair ~ % json-server orca-sightings-db.json